 The characters of Gintama are perfectly aware that they're in a manga/anime and have no qualms about discussing its ratings, writing, and author, along with various real world topics.
 They also devote entire chapters or even story arcs to subjects that break the fourth wall.

 The Popularity Poll arc uses this in full force, with the characters getting into a war over their popularity rankings in the latest Shounen Jump character poll and their current ranking inexplicably being displayed as a tangible number next to them at all times.
-Otae even jumps out of the panel/screen and goes after the author for scoring higher then her, which messes up the art style until he's revived as a cyborg.
+Otae even jumps out of the panel/screen and goes after the author for scoring higher than her, which messes up the art style until he's revived as a cyborg.